akaped/SQLshrimp/README.md

   SQL Shrimps allows you to Query ANY SQLDB from CLI If no parameters are specified it connects to Rfam DB

-* optional arguments:
+### Optional arguments:
-  -h, --help            show this help message and exit -q QUERY, --query QUERY Processes a Query
+*  -h, --help            show this help message and exit
+*  -q QUERY, --query QUERY Processes a Query
-  -db DB, --db DB         Defines the Db to use
+*  -db DB, --db DB         Defines the Db to use
-  -usr USER, --user USER  Defines the User
+*  -usr USER, --user USER  Defines the User
-  -host HOST, --host HOST Defines the Host
+*  -host HOST, --host HOST Defines the Host
-  -port PORT, --port PORT Defines the Port
+*  -port PORT, --port PORT Defines the Port